 Under certain circumstances, an applicant who has been rejected from a new job may have a claim against a former employer for preventing the applicant from being hired.
 Claims like these are generally based on:

 The attorneys at Armstrong & Vaught, P.L.C., are committed to helping workers in Oklahoma protect their workplace rights.
 Let us hold your employer accountable for violating your rights.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.